Last Updated February 13, 2019

 For questions about the retention of such Personal Data, please contact us using the information in the Communications and Notifications to Customers and Users section below.

+f.
+Security.
 New Relic is committed to protecting the security of Personal Data.
 We use appropriate technical and organisational measures to protect Personal Data from unauthorized access, use, or disclosure.
 Despite these measures, New Relic cannot fully eliminate security risks associated with Personal Data and mistakes and security breaches may happen.
-If there are any questions about security on our Site or Services, please contact us using the details provided under Section [x] “How to contact us” [link].
+If there are any questions about security on our Site or Services, please contact us using the details provided under Section 4(c) Global Data Protection Officer.

 Specifically, if an individual is located in the EEA, such individual should note that their Personal Data will be accessed by staff or suppliers, transferred, and/or stored outside the EEA, including the US and other countries which have different data protection laws than in the EEA.